committedtester/appium_windows_desktop_framework/README.md

 * Run Appium as an administrator
 * npm install (based on the package.json)

-ALTERNATIVELY
+# Alternatively
-* NOTE: you can install appium, but you need to do it globally and then run appium from an commmand prompt as administrator
+* You can install appium, but you need to do it globally and then run appium from an commmand prompt as an administrator

-# Then install your javscript editor of choice
-* I've personally gone to vs code

 # To Execute
-*
+* Run 'mocha' from the terminal